Mohammadrezanikoo/Optimal-Risk-Based-Reservoir-Outlets-Designs-/README.md

 ### Support or Contact

 Having trouble with running this application?
-Email the Dr. Mohammad Reza Nikoo (m.reza@squ.edu.om) and we’ll help you sort it out.
+Email Dr. Mohammad Reza Nikoo (m.reza@squ.edu.om) and we’ll help you sort it out.